anneryeo/anneryeo/README.md

 - Co-founder, Product Lead of [**REVolt**](https://www.linkedin.com/feed/update/urn:li:activity:7398583503753273344/) — An electric-vehicle-centric app that helps drivers find and calculate routes on nearest EV chargers or reserve them; or be a proprietor and put up a for-rent on your available EV chargers!
 To be released on Apple App Store by August 2026.

 Then a bunch of other things I do is...
 - Joining 20+ comps/events and winning... most of them?
-Check out my [CV](https://docs.google.com/document/d/1nj8MhDYJrpN70Ft_jwKeNDDP3A6Xbh28ToZV0b4u_lI/edit?usp=sharing) to see my timeline ⌚
+Check out my [CV](https://docs.google.com/document/d/1nj8MhDYJrpN70Ft_jwKeNDDP3A6Xbh28ToZV0b4u_lI/edit?usp=sharing) OR my [Growth Record ](https://docs.google.com/document/d/1gnT5BE5dc-oC9A5QK5ilH1VRic4aJmmoRK8L_O-ds40/edit?usp=sharing) to see my timeline ⌚
 - Speaking and volunteering for some events like [Pizza and Friends](https://www.joinpizza.fun/), [The Bastion](https://www.linkedin.com/posts/anne-reyes-48b558269_thrilled-to-have-joined-dls-csbs-cybershecurity-ugcPost-7441362637906505728-qyEm?utm_source=share&utm_medium=member_desktop&rcm=ACoAAEHBWasB8OrD1ck1x6WJaeJ9ClEDk_IT3IA)
 - or presenting at international festivals like in [Singapore University of Social Sciences](https://www.suss.edu.sg/) (SUSS) 🗣️
 - Taking around 40 [certifications](https://www.linkedin.com/in/anne-reyes-48b558269/details/certifications/) since 1st year of college :p though it's mostly part of my classes